Complex Syrup is a water recipe with a focus on sweet, bass-heavy intensity.

-- Try aerating the water by pouring it into your kettle from a height before boiling it.
-This enhances the texture by reducing astringency and adding a sensation of volume.
-If the water is overly aerated, you can boil it for a while to remove the extra gases.
+- If the recipe does not please the senses, there may be an issue with the level of dissolved gases.
+Try aerating the water by pouring it into your kettle from a height before boiling it, or by using a handheld frothing wand.
+This affects the texture by reducing astringency and adding a sensation of volume.
 Aeration is also closely tied to pH, and it affects the flavor profile by reducing intensity and slowing the steeping speed.
 It is best to try the water at various levels of aeration to become familiar with the effect.
 Please remember that aeration is a spectrum.
-You may prefer a different level of aeration than I do.
 Note that not all waters are created equal.
-Some will be over-aerated for use with tea, and others will be under-aerated.
-It is relatively simple to adjust this recipe with aeration to your tastes.
 If the brew is too intense and/or steeps too quickly at normal parameters in a gaiwan, try aerating more.

 - Never underestimate the significance of good base water.
 Please try the recipe with a variety of distilled/deionized waters and RO sources before passing judgment.
 It is make or break.

-- This post will be updated from time to time to adjust the recipe and/or include new information.
+- This post may be updated from time to time to adjust the recipe and/or include new information.